Author Mary Higgins Clark, bestselling 'Queen of Suspense,' dies at 92 - Local News 8

 Author Mary Higgins Clark, bestselling ‘Queen of Suspense,’ dies at 92

-Author Mary Higgins Clark, the bestselling “Queen of Suspense” known for dozens of novels sold worldwide, has died.
+Mary Higgins Clark, the bestselling “Queen of Suspense” who wrote dozens of suspense novels sold worldwide, has died.

-Her publisher, Simon & Schuster, confirmed Clark’s death in a tweet on Friday night.
+Clark’s publisher, Simon & Schuster, confirmed her death in a tweet Friday night.

 “She passed away peacefully this evening at the age of 92 surrounded by family and friends,” the publisher said.